F5 Distributed Cloud > F5 Distributed Cloud: Web Application Security & Scanning Source | Edit on

 Click Edit Configuration in the top right corner.

-Using the left-hand navigation, click Detection Settings.
-In the Detection Settings section, click the Signature-Based Bot Protection dropdown menu.
+Using the left-hand navigation, click Security Policy Settings.
+In the Security Policy section, click the Signature-Based Bot Protection dropdown menu.

 From the Signature-Based Bot Protection dropdown menu, select Custom